Keiser-sci/keiser-sci.github.io/index.md

 ## Latest News

 - September 4, 2025: I am pleased to announce that my proposal EMBIOMO has been awarded a **Starting Grant** by the European Research Council for the period 2026–2030.
-We will develop experimental and theoretical models to gain deeper insights into the propagation of **embolism** in plant leaves
+We will develop experimental and theoretical models to gain deeper insights into the dynamics of **embolism** in plant leaves

 - We are organizing the fourth edition of the international conference "Fluids and Complexity", in December 3-5, 2025 in Nice, together with Baptiste Blanc (Univ.
 Côte d'Azur), Rudy Valette and Romain Castellani (Mines Paris PSL).
 Find more details on the [website](https://fcomplexity4.sciencesconf.org/), abstract submissions are still open.